reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 In the previous section, I argued that the _Arbitrariness Argument_ fails because affirmative action is not arbitrary because the racial makeup of a university's campus is relevant to the university's economic goals.
 In actuality, I don't believe that arbitrariness matters at all.
 Even if race is a completely arbitrary characteristic with respect to a university, private universities should still be permitted to practice affirmative action.
 Why should a private institution not be permitted to discriminate on arbitrary grounds?
 After all, these institutions are (and should be) permitted to make all kinds of arbitrary decisions.
 For example, a sports apparel store decision to sell basketball versus football sportswear, a baker's decision to sell strawberry versus chocolate cake, a restuarant's decision to offer hamburgers versus tacos, etc. could very well be arbitrary decisions.
 Assuming these are all arbitrary decisions, should the government force the company to make a particular choice?
 Of course not.

 So what makes arbitrary decisions regarding _discrimination_ special?
 Why treat this differently than the countless other arbitrary decisions by a company that are permissible?
 Surely, it can't be because of societal disapproval since, as I mentioned above, society's current norms of approval and disapproval cannot constitute reasons to ban certain conduct.
 Instead, what makes discrimination special, I believe, is the fact that it can be the cause of the perpetual deprivation of disenfranchised minority populations.
-If there is rampant discrimination against a particular minor group, then this can leave individuals in that group without access to vital goods such as healthcare, education, occupation, housing, etc. In fact, I believe that our strong intuitions against discrimination (especially racial discrimination) are explained by an implicit association between discrimination and deprivation due to the history of minorities (especially Black people) in America.
-If not for the associat
+If there is rampant discrimination against a particular minor group, then this can leave individuals in that group without access to vital goods such as healthcare, education, occupation, housing, etc. In fact, I believe that our strong intuitions against discrimination (especially racial discrimination) are explained by an implicit association between discrimination and deprivation due to the troubled history of minorities (especially Black people) in America.
+If not for the fact that discrimination can be a tool for deprivation, there would be no good reason to treat arbitrary discrimination any differently from any other arbitrary decision that companies make all the time.

 hus, we implicitly associate discrimination (which isn't inherently bad) with oppression/subjugation (which is inherently bad, as people's lives are destroyed).
 That is what makes arbitrariness and balancing versus exclusion relevant factors: in order for discrimination to actually ruin a group's lives, it must be arbitrary and it must be exclusionary.
 Otherwise, there's no way that it can be harmful.